jens-na/jens-na.github.io/README.md

 jens-na.github.io
 =================
 My personal website which contains a few blog posts and information about myself.
-The page is powered by Jekyll and Vim.
+The page is powered by Jekyll and GitHub Pages.

 License
 =======